D is for Dinuguan (Pork Blood Stew)

 Dinuguan Recipe, makes four servings

-1 lb pork butt or pork belly, cut into 1-inch cubes
+1 pound pork butt or pork belly, cut into 1-inch cubes

 1 tablespoon canola oil